bhabermaas/sample-downloader/README.md

 Execution as a command for an unmanaged runner
 ---------------------------------------------

-The command is invoked on the same host system as the Wercker CLI runner start is issued when the local file system is used as persistant storage for the pipeline data.
-The Wercker CLI runner start command must provide the --oci-download option containing the URL to be used by the Wercker Web UI (i.e  --oci-download=http://<hostname or ip>:<port number> ).
+The command is executed by running the runner-download Docker image on the same host system as the Wercker CLI runner start command.
+This is necessary when the local file system is used as persistant storage for the pipeline data.
+The Wercker CLI runner start command must include the --oci-download option containing the URL to be used by the Wercker Web UI (i.e  --oci-download=http://<hostname or ip>:<port number> ).
 The choice of port number is optional and defaults to port 8091 when omittted from the  runner-download command.

-runner-download [--debug] server [--port=8091]
+First pull the latest Docker image for the runner-download service -

+   docker pull iad.ocir.io/odx-pipelines/wercker/runner-download:latest

+Then run the image in a Docker container -

+   docker run -it --rm -p 8091:8091 iad.ocir.io/odx-pipelines/wercker/runner-download:latest /runner-download --debug server

 The --debug option, when included, will log every download request in the log.
+The desired port number is specified with the Docker -p option and the --port= parameter on the command.

+Example
+   docker run -it --rm -p 13005:13005 iad.ocir.io/odx-pipelines/wercker/runner-download:latest /runner-download --debug server --port=13005

 The Wercker Web UI must be able to redirect to the runner-download program from the Internet.
 For this to work it is necessary to setup suitable routing and/or open the chosen port number through your router.
 Artifacts